Hosted Matrix + Local Backend

 uvinstalled- A Matrix account that can sign in to

-chat.mindroom.chat - At least one AI provider API key, or a local Codex CLI ChatGPT subscription login
+chat.mindroom.chat - At least one AI provider API key, or a local Codex CLI ChatGPT login

 1. Initialize Local Config